-No. Rule The M 'Shape (Surf) Circuit Longhaul 564B ···· ··· -···· (5411) .25 Outside assistance the air, water or by racio during the air, water or by racio during the race.
-There shall be no outside assistance allowed in a re-run /re-start unless the O.O.D has allowed an assistant to hold boats on the start.
-If an engine has not fired on the start line then original crew assistance may be given providing that the O.O.D has allowed an assistant on the original start.
-If the crew or boat are deemed to be at risk at any- time then the O.O.D may order them to withdraw from the start line.
+No. Bule The M 'Shape (Surf) Circuit Longhaul 564B , ÷ .25 Outside assistance No person shall provide or receive outside assistance from the air, water or by radio during the race.
+There shall be no outside assistance allowed in a assistant to hold boats on the start.
+If an engine has not fired on the start line then original crew assistance may be given allowed an assistant on the original start.
+If the crew or boat are deemed to be at risk at any- time then the O.O.D has allowed to be at risk at any- time then the O.O.D way order them to withdraw from the start line.
 Failure to observe this rule will result in disqualification from the race.
+As per Surt.
 As per Surf.
 A handheld GPS can be used. .26 Definition of a 'Race' when the green flag is dropped and the chequered flag is raised, Rules 56B.20 / 21.
 As per Surf.
 As per Surf. .27 Definition of a 'Heat' Part of a number of races that provide an elimination process to get to the Final race of either the circuit or surf disciplines.
 As per Surf.
-Not applicable. .28 Definition of a 'Leg' Not applicable.
+Not applicable. .28 a 'Leg' Not applicable.
 Not applicable.
 A Leg can be part of a Long- haul, if the discipline is divided into sections or staged over a period of days. .29 Definition of a 'Group' Group: When there are more than 12 boats in a class, the class must be split into groups for the eliminating heats.
 As per Surf.
 Not applicable.